willynikes2/MultChainGateway/README.md

-# Multi-Chain Crypto Payment Gateway Scaffold
+# Multi-Chain Crypto Payment Gateway

 This repository contains a minimal scaffold for a multi-service crypto payment gateway.